Get travel and medical insurance

 Illegal drug use (no matter what the drug) carries stiff penalties, including fines and long prison terms.

 Public drunkenness (i.e. in the streets, on public transport, etc.) will be dealt with very severely by the Lithuanian authorities, who have the right to detain people in detoxification centres if they believe them to be very drunk.
+It is illegal to supply alcohol to anyone under 20 years of age in Lithuania.

 We can’t pay for emergency medical repatriation, repatriation of remains, or for expenses as a result of a personal emergency while you are abroad.
 If you buy an appropriate travel insurance policy, these costs will be covered, provided you haven’t broken the terms and conditions.